Skip to main content

 You can take glycine in the morning for general metabolic support, joint health, and mild calming, but the sleep benefit only happens with evening dosing.
 Some patients split their dose: 1 gram in the morning for joint and gut support, and 3 grams at night for sleep.

-Glycine can take the edge off mild daytime anxiety in some patients, especially when combined with magnesium or L-theanine.
+Glycine can take the edge off mild daytime anxiety in some patients, particularly when combined with magnesium or L-theanine.
 It is gentler than prescription anti-anxiety medication and generally non-sedating.
 For moderate to severe anxiety, it is a helper, not a stand-alone treatment.

 Deep-Dive Questions